freitaspedro/SearchOverGraphs/README.md

 - 1912_f119_HEU3.search.csv
 - 1912_f119_MOD.search.csv

-The last six with information about the time, the positives and the exlpored+discoverd vertices in each type of search (BFS, DFS, HEU1, HEU2, HEU3 and MOD*).
+The last six files have information about the time, the positives and the exlpored+discoverd vertices in each type of search (BFS, DFS, HEU1, HEU2, HEU3 and MOD*).

 P.S.: For the Polblogs and Polbooks datasets the input params is a little bit different because their files have another format (.gml).
 But seeing the commented mains in the code is easy to understand them.